 - 38. Up to 1st April 2021 a total of 492 specialist homes for the older population have been delivered which cover retirement living apartments, assisted living apartments and extra care apartments.
 There is therefore, a significant shortfall of 1,145 specialist accommodation units being delivered to date and this emphasises the importance of continuing to bring forward the delivery of specialist accommodation. - 39.
 The site is allocated for 30 specialist accommodation units which is modest in number, however this level of provision would nevertheless contribute to the limited supply of this form of accommodation which the Council is reliant on the market bringing forward.
 Furthermore, subject to a suitable scheme coming forward, the number of specialist accommodation units to be delivered on this site could potentially be increased (note the previous planning permission was for 32 units) thus providing a greater contribution.
-The proposed development, however, would result in the loss of this supply which will further exacerbate the already significant shortfall in delivery of specialist accommodation making it even more difficult to meet the needs of an ageing population as identified in the Local Plan. - 40.
-The applicant insists that since planning permission was granted for the redevelopment of the site to provide a care home and extra care apartments, the site is no longer attractive to care home operators and suggests that the scheme is neither viable or deliverable.
+The proposed development, however, would result in the loss of this supply which will further exacerbate the already significant shortfall in delivery of specialist accommodation making it even more difficult to meet the needs of an ageing population as identified in the Local Plan.

-&lt;sup>2 Specialist Accommodation Delivery Figure as of 1st April 2021
+2 Specialist Accommodation Delivery Figure as of 1st April 2021